stefanos-asi/Ecommerce-Project/PROJECTDESCRIPTION.md

 Description:

-This SQL project conducts time series and cohort analysis on the top 5 best-sellers on an ecommerce database.
+This SQL project conducts time series and cohort analysis on the top 5 products of an online store.

    Key steps:
 1. Profiling and Cleaning: